MAD Brussels: History

 The Brussels Centre for Fashion and Design was officially established on 10 December 2010, a joint initiative of the Brussels-Capital Region, the City of Brussels, and the European Union.
-Its purpose was to unite Brussels’ fashion and design sectors, support emerging designers, and provide a platform for industry collaboration.
+Its purpose was to unite Brussels' fashion and design sectors, support emerging designers, and provide a platform for industry collaboration.
 It succeeded earlier initiatives, including Modo Brussels and Designed in Brussels, and was directed by Alexandra Lambert.

-Prior its establishment, in 2009 the City of Brussels had acquired a building in the Dansaert Quarter to host the centre, and an architectural competition was held in 2010 to select the design.
-MAD Brussels opened on 20 April 2017 in a renovated complex between the Place du Nouveau Marché aux Grains and the Rue du Rempart des Moines.
-The building, designed by the architecture firm V+ in collaboration with Rotor, merged three existing structures while maintaining much of the original volumes, creating multifunctional workspaces, ateliers, and exhibition rooms.
+Prior to its establishment, the City of Brussels had acquired a building in the Dansaert Quarter in 2009 to host the centre, and an architectural competition was held in 2010 to select the design.
+MAD Brussels opened on 20 April 2017 in a renovated complex between the Place du Nouveau Marché aux Grains/Nieuwe Graanmarkt and the Rue du Rempart des Moines/Papenvest.
+The building, designed by the architectural firm V+ in collaboration with Rotor, merged three existing structures while maintaining much of the original volumes, creating multifunctional workspaces, workshops, and exhibition rooms.

 The opening exhibition, "Occupation: Designer – Brussels Vision on Design", was developed with the communication agency DAMNation and featured work made entirely in Brussels by designers including Annelys de Vet, Bas Smets, Benjamin Loyauté, Laurence Soetens, Thomas Lommée, C. Hogner, and Xavier Lust.
 The exhibition explored alternative approaches to design terminology and practice.